 When you only commit to the people and things that are truly important to you, your relationships will improve, you will be more successful in achieving your goals, and you’ll have more time to enjoy your journey.

 Once you decide to whom and what you are committed, it’s imperative that you follow through.
 When I think of the importance of following through, I’m reminded of the motivational advice of Zig Ziglar:

 “It was character that got us out of bed, commitment that moved us into action, and discipline that enabled us to follow through.”

 There are times when you may think that the challenges of fulfilling your commitments aren’t worth the hassle or the effort required is more than you’re willing to expend.
 Remember, however, just like anything worth pursuing, commitments require discipline and often require you to act outside of your comfort zone.
 Be willing to stand up to the challenges you face by keeping things like your integrity and reputation in mind.

 Evaluate Your Commitments

-We must also recognize that often time commitments have limitations.
+We must also recognize that oftentimes commitments have limitations.
 There is a difference between making excuses for not honoring a commitment you’ve made and knowing that something just isn’t working, despite your best efforts.
-Making a call in the thick of things that your commitment isn’t really that important after all may be true (in some cases), but it may just be a cop out.
+Making a call in the thick of things that your commitment isn’t really that important after all may be true (in some cases), but it may just be a cop-out.
 Perhaps, a sudden shift in priorities could be a signal that it’s time to call it quits, or it could be that your resolve is slipping and you need to reinforce it.